 At a family event just shy of a year ago I wanted to set up a slideshow (two in fact) to run continuously.
 The event was outdoors and leaving two laptops exposed to the elements for an extended period of time was obviously not very appealing.
-Instead a couple of Raspberry Pis together with the feh image viewer proved to be the perfect fit.
+So instead a couple of Raspberry Pis together with the feh image viewer proved to be the perfect fit.

 - Pi: Raspberry Pi 3